 This TradeQuip "Made for the Trade" portable soda blaster kit uses safe, harmless dry sodium bicarbonate blast media instead of sand.
 A low-impact, eco-friendly way to strip paint, use this soda blaster to clean delicate parts, soft metals or to work in areas where other blast media would be a hazard.

 Pressurised soda blasting is an environmentally friendly alternative to traditional abrasive blasting.
-A non-destructive method for many applications in cleaning, paint stripping, automotive restoration, industrial equipment maintenance, rust removal, graffitti removal, masonry cleaning/restoration, soot remediation, boat hull cleaning and food processing equipment cleaning.
-Also effective for mold and fire/smoke damage cleanup as it cleans and deodorizes.
+A non-destructive method for many applications in cleaning, paint stripping, automotive restoration, industrial equipment maintenance, rust removal, graffiti removal, masonry cleaning/restoration, soot remediation, boat hull cleaning and food processing equipment cleaning.
+Also, effective mould and fire/smoke damage cleanup as it cleans and deodorizes.

 More Uses for Bicarbonate Soda Blasters: